 Providers set the prices they bill to the PASSPORT and Assisted Living Programs.
 In turn, the PASSPORT and Assisted Living Programs pay each provider the amount the provider bills, so long as the price billed does not exceed the maximum that the Ohio Dept. of Medicaid (ODM) allows per unit.
 In the appendix to rule 5160-1-06.1 of the Administrative Code, ODM establishes the units of service for the PASSPORT Program and the maximum-allowable payment for each unit.
-In the appendix to rule 5160-1-06.5 of the Administrative Code, ODM establishes the units of service for the Administrative Code, ODM establishes the units of service for the Administrative Code, DDM establishes the units of service for the Administrative Code, Normal Maximum-allowable payment for each unit.
+In the appendix to rule 5160-1-06.5 of the Administrative Code, ODM establishes the units of service for the Assisted Living Program and the maximum-allowable payment for each unit.